grkamarko430/st-marys-apps/google_app_scripts/calendar_event_integration/README.md

 3. Events containing the tag character (`*`) in their titles are synchronized to the target calendar
 4. If an event with the same title already exists in the target calendar (at the same time), it won't be duplicated
 5. The tag character is removed from the title when creating the event in the target calendar
+6. Recurring events are properly handled - the entire recurrence pattern is copied to the target calendar

+## Recurring Events

+The integration supports recurring events with the following features:
+- The entire recurrence pattern is copied to the target calendar
+- Supported recurrence types include:
+  - Daily events
+  - Weekly events (including specific days of the week)
+  - Monthly events
+  - Yearly events
+  - Custom recurrence patterns
+- Changes to individual instances of a recurring series are also synchronized
+- Deleting a recurring event removes all instances from the target calendar

 ## Error Handling